-Collect Process Metrics with the procstat Plugin
+Collect process metrics with the procstat plugin

-Configuring the CloudWatch Agent for procstat
+Configure the CloudWatch agent for procstat

 To use the procstat plugin, add a procstat